PubInv/Gluss-Pusher/Sprint2.md

 NOTE: By reducing the duty cycle on the second coil (to 20% in the case above), I greatly abate the problem of overheating of that coil (I used very thin wire on that coil.)

+NOTE: I would now like to use a button press to initiate left and right action.
+I bought a kit that has two buttons (tiny, and weird), which I have not used.
+I will have to put them on a breadboard, but let me use that.